Cilantro Lime Rice

 • Salt: If you are not using a salted broth, then a pinch of salt will help elevate the flavors.

-• Cilantro: You can’t make cilantro lime rice without cilantro.
-In this case, you definitely want to use fresh.
+• Cilantro: You definitely want to use fresh cilantro since it is a prominent flavor here.
 And if you are one of those people who doesn’t like it, feel free to use another fresh herb for a different but still tasty flavor profile.

 • Optional butter or olive oil: This can add richness to your rice, but you can also leave it out to keep the calorie count a bit lower.

-If you made a big batch of rice or have extra from that takeout order, you can use it to make this recipe.
-You’ll just need to reheat it first.
-See the directions below!
+If you made a big batch of rice or have extra from that takeout order, you can use it to make this cilantro lime rice recipe.
+It’s just important that you reheat it thoroughly.
+You can see how to do that below in the section about storing and reheating leftovers.
+Then, just pick up with the step where you add the cilantro and lime juice to the cooked rice.

 How to Make Cilantro Lime Rice